An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems: Learning A Predictive State Controlled Model

 \subsection{Conditional S1 Approach}

 In this method, instead of estimating the joint distribution represented by $\E[\stat^{oa}_t \mid \pstat_t]$, we directly estimate the conditional distribution $\bar{Q}_t$.
-We exploit the fact that each training example $\stat^o_t$ is an unbiased estimate of $\bar{Q}_t \stat^a_t = \E[\stat^o_t \mid \stat^a_t, h_t]$.
-We can formulate the S1 regression problem as learning a function $f : h_t \mapsto \bar{Q}_t$ that best matches the training examples. i.e. we solve the problem
+We exploit the fact that each training example $\stat^o_t$ is an unbiased estimate of $\bar{Q}_t \stat^a_t = \E[\stat^o_t \mid \stat^a_t, \pstat_t]$.
+We can formulate the S1 regression problem as learning a function $f : \pstat_t \mapsto \bar{Q}_t$ that best matches the training examples, i.e., we solve the problem

-for some suitable Bregman divergence loss $l$ (e.g. square loss) and regularization $R$.
-An example of applying this method is the oblique projection method used in spectral system identification \cite{vanoverschee:96}.
+for some suitable Bregman divergence loss $l$ (e.g., square loss) and regularization $R$.
+An example of applying this method is the oblique projection method used in spectral system identification~\citep{vanoverschee:96}.
 It is worth emphasizing that both the joint and conditional S1 approaches assume the state to be a \emph{conditional} distribution.
 They only differ in the way to estimate that distribution.
-We discuss their advantages and disadvantages in the context of RFF-PSR in Section \ref{sec:rffpsr_s1}.